kuiperr005/better-revue-wordpress/readme.txt

 Changes:
 - Only show email input field (is faster for users than filling in extra information like Firstname and Lastname)
-- Enable submit and shortcode on popup modals and firstly hidden DOM elements
+- Enable submit when using the shortcode on popup modals and hidden DOM elements
 - Add loading indicator, while submitting form with AJAX

 Contributors: revue